Radical polymerization: Applications

+Academic research

-Free radical polymerization has uses in research as well, such as in the functionalization of carbon nanotubes.
+Free radical polymerization allows the functionalization of carbon nanotubes.
 CNTs intrinsic electronic properties lead them to form large aggregates in solution, precluding useful applications.
 Adding small chemical groups to the walls of CNT can eliminate this propensity and tune the response to the surrounding environment.
 The use of polymers instead of smaller molecules can modify CNT properties (and conversely, nanotubes can modify polymer mechanical and electronic properties).
 For example, researchers coated carbon nanotubes with polystyrene by first polymerizing polystyrene via chain radical polymerization and subsequently mixing it at 130 °C with carbon nanotubes to generate radicals and graft them onto the walls of carbon nanotubes (Figure 27).
 Chain growth polymerization ("grafting to") synthesizes a polymer with predetermined properties.
 Purification of the polymer can be used to obtain a more uniform length distribution before grafting.
 Conversely, “grafting from”, with radical polymerization techniques such as atom transfer radical polymerization (ATRP) or nitroxide-mediated polymerization (NMP), allows rapid growth of high molecular weight polymers.

 Radical polymerization also aids synthesis of nanocomposite hydrogels.
 These gels are made of water-swellable nano-scale clay (especially those classed as smectites) enveloped by a network polymer.
-They are often biocompatible and have mechanical properties (such as flexibility and strength) that promise applications such as synthetic tissue.
-Synthesis involves free radical polymerization.
-The general synthesis procedure is depicted in Figure 28.
-Clay is dispersed in water, where it forms very small, porous plates.
-Next the initiator and a catalyst are added, followed by adding the organic monomer, generally an acrylamide or acrylamide derivative.
-The initiator is chosen to have stronger interaction with the clay than the organic monomer, so it preferentially adsorbs to the clay surface.
-The mixture and water solvent is heated to initiate polymerization.
+Aqueous dispersions of clay are treated with an initiator and a catalyst and the organic monomer, generally an acrylamide.
 Polymers grow off the initiators that are in turn bound to the clay.
 Due to recombination and disproportionation reactions, growing polymer chains bind to one another, forming a strong, cross-linked network polymer, with clay particles acting as branching points for multiple polymer chain segments.
 Free radical polymerization used in this context allows the synthesis of polymers from a wide variety of substrates (the chemistries of suitable clays vary).
 Termination reactions unique to chain growth polymerization produce a material with flexibility, mechanical strength and biocompatibility.